Kaluta's Ecological services

 Counting bilby burrows in the desert and assessing usage?
 No problem!

 Assessing hairy nosed wombats burrows in the saltbush and grasslands?
 Also a great use.

 We think bats are awesome.

 We have the tools to take a peek into the world of bats and discover so many things about them that, thanks to leaps in technology were simply not possible up until very recently.

-The EMT2P is a fantastic tool that plugs into phones and tablets and allows automated recording of bat's sonar - with the option to play it back at a lowered pitch so human ears can easily hear it.
-As bats fly around hunting for food or interacting with each other we can detect their calls and identify them based on analysis of the call shape and characteristic frequency on desktop software.
-This professional kit is very similar to Anabat's system and produces:
+We have the technology and experience to work with automated recording of bat's sonar.
+As bats fly around hunting for food or interacting with each other we can detect their calls and identify them based on analysis of the call shape and characteristic frequency on desktop software, clustering similar calls for analysis later if needed.